SortableJS/Sortable/README.md

 		},

 		/**
 		 * Save the order of elements.
-Called every time at the drag end.
+Called onEnd (when the item is dropped).
 		 * @param {Sortable}  sortable
 		 */
 		set: function (sortable) {